Q: Is my information safe if I enter a contest/register and am paying by credit card?

 - # of Agents and Editors

 The heart of our objective for Realm Makers is to bring you classes from the best voices in Speculative Fiction at the lowest possible price.
-This year we were also able to offer our attendees a much more comfortable experience!
 Compare us to any other mid-sized to large conference, and you will find Realm Makers delivers more of what the speculative author needs for less than comparable events.

 Q: Are there scholarships available for Realm Makers?

 A: Each year, we have a limited number of scholarships available to cover the cost of conference registration.
 Scholarship recipients are responsible for their own lodging and travel expenses.
-You can find 2017 scholarship information here.
+Visit our scholarship page for how to apply.

 Q: I have food allergies.
 Will I be able to eat at the conference?